Granular rheology: a tale of three time scales: Effective friction

 The origin of this is easy to understand: in the GITT curves, the behavior of $\mu$ is studied when Pe $\rightarrow0$.
-In the Newtonian regime, $\Gamma\propto\omega_c$, so that Pe $\propto 1/u$ and the identification between the toy-model and the GITT data is easy to make.
-In the yielding regime however, $u\ll1$ whatever small Pe is.
+In the Newtonian regime, $\Gamma\propto\omega_c$ (no collective motion effect), so that Pe $\propto$ Wi and the identification between the toy-model and the GITT data is easy to make.
+In the yielding regime however, Wi$\gg1$ however small Pe is.
 This is because in this regime, the plateau in the time evolution of $\Phi$ is very long (see the upper-left quadrant on Fig.~\ref{figmuRecap}), the internal dynamics is very slow due to a strong cage effect, and the condition $\Gamma\ll\dot{\gamma}$ can be maintained even at very low values of $\dot{\gamma}$.
-The identification between $u$ and Pe therefore breaks down in this regime.
+The identification between Wi and Pe therefore breaks down in this regime.
 Indeed, as pinpointed in \cite{Coquand20}, the rheology of granular liquids is not defined in terms of one, but two dimensionless ratios of time scales: the Peclet number Pe, and the Weissenberg number Wi $=\dot\gamma/\Gamma$.